This section discusses how to create and edit custom data fields using the Field Editor.

 To use the Field Editor to edit a custom data field, mouseover the chosen data field and select the Edit link that appears to the left.

-Selecting the Edit link will take you to the Modify Field page where you can modify any of the elements, which are discussed in detail above.
+Selecting the Edit link will take you to the Modify Field page where you can modify the Field Display Name, Comments, Tooltip Text, Publish to Data Analysis, or the selection options.
+You cannot edit the Field Data Name or the Field Type.

 Note: You can only edit Custom and Live Marker data fields.
 For more information on these and other types of data fields, please refer to Overview of Field Editor & Custom Data Fields.